Previously known as a Full Structural Survey, the Building Survey (Level 3) is a very detailed report.

 If you’re planning to extend the property once the sale goes through you may want us to include a feasibility report examining the likelihood that planning consent will be granted and possible layouts.

-We often undertake Building Surveys on behalf of existing leaseholders and Freehold companies who require advice on the condition of their building and assistance in prioritising works and planning maintenance.
+We often undertake Building Surveys (Level 3) on behalf of existing leaseholders and Freehold companies who require advice on the condition of their building and assistance in prioritising works and planning maintenance.
+We have offices across London in Kensington, Fulham, South Woodford, Winchmore Hill, Hendon and Greenwich.